bowen-bao/Concurrent-Flight-Search/README.md

 The program then takes the slice of Flights and adds an edge into the graph for each Flight it processes.
 After adding all the edges, the program executes Dijkstra’s algorithm for each city in the graph.

+Graph generation could not be parallelized due to complexities of concurrently adding nodes and edges to the same graph.
+The data dependencies and having to lock and unlock certain nodes while checking if nodes or edges existed would have led to multiple race conditions.
+Therefore, parallelizing this part was not attempted.
+Because this part was not parallelized and is also a hotspot, graph generation is a large bottleneck in the program.

+The graph got proportionally bigger as the number of queries increased in order to fulfill the growing number of *unique* queries.

+Number of Queries vs Number of Flights (Edges)

+* 25000 vs 25959
+* 50000 vs 51337
+* 75000 vs 76650
+* 100000 vs 101909

 ## Part 2: Parallel All Pairs Shortest Path Algorithm

 The all pairs shortest path algorithm finds the shortest path between all pairs of nodes in the graph.
 Dijkstra’s algorithm returns an array of the shortest weighted path from the origin to every node.
 The implementation executes Dijkstra’s algorithm n times for n number of cities (nodes).